Wilbow86/15L-Lab-Repo1-erw/LabReport2Week4.md

 ### What Changed

-the second commit was an added condition to the break for openBracket so situations where there was an exclamation point directly before the open bracket were excluded.
+The tird commit was an added condition to the break for openBracket so situations where there was an exclamation point directly before the open bracket were excluded.
 There was also still a bug that should have been addressed by commit 1 for a break if nextOpenBracket was -1 that was remedied here.

 ![](Commit3Change.png)